AwesomesauceLabs/piglet-manual/index.md

 registry](https://docs.unity3d.com/Manual/upm-scoped.html) to the
 `Packages/manifest.json` under your Unity project directory.
 You can do that by making the edits shown in @lst:manifest-json-dracounity and then restarting Unity.
-If you want to perform the same edits in an automated fashion, you can instead install the [OpenUPM CLI tool](https://github.com/openupm/openupm-cli) and run `openupm add com.atteneder.draco@3.0.3`.
+In addition, remember to change the DracoUnity version in @lst:manifest-json-dracounity to your required DracoUnity version.
+If you want to perform the same edits in an automated fashion, you can instead install the [OpenUPM CLI tool](https://github.com/openupm/openupm-cli) and run `openupm add com.atteneder.draco@3.3.2` (or similar).

 _Note!:_ I don't recommend using the "Installer Package" link from the [DracoUnity